Zev1/Princess-and-the-Roses-4-pile/README.md

   (0, 0, -1).
   These numbers are denoted as (x, y, z), with 0≤x≤y≤z.

-The file positions_50.txt contains every position in this game up to and including (50, 50, 50), along with their nimbers.
+The file positions_50.txt contains every position in this game up to and including (50, 50, 50), along with their Sprague-Grundy values.
   They are ordered by increasing value of z, then y, then x.

 The file positions_sorted_fancy.html contains the nimbers of every position in this game up to and including (50, 50, 50).
 The nimbers are sorted into pages